shain-sec/shain-sec/README.md

 I'm an M.Sc.
 Cybersecurity graduate and Certified Ethical Hacker (CEH) with hands-on experience in penetration testing, vulnerability assessment, web application security, and security-focused projects.

 My approach combines an **offensive security mindset with defensive security practices**.
-I use penetration testing and attacker behavior analysis to understand how systems can be compromised, then apply those insights to threat detection, security monitoring, and stronger defensive controls.
+I use penetration testing and attacker behaviour analysis to understand security weaknesses and explore defensive security concepts such as telemetry analysis, security monitoring, and threat detection.

 I focus on building practical cybersecurity projects that simulate attacks, capture security telemetry, analyze attacker behavior, and turn technical findings into actionable security improvements.